MikhailZoline/SeamlessUseOfOperationQueue/README.txt

 inefficient, the NSOperationQueue is used to schedule the asynchronous operations of downloading and resizing.
 Each resize operation depends on the download operation, which means resizing is only started when the downloading is complete.
-Downloading and resizing are only scheduled for visible or potentially visible cells.
+Downloading and resizing are only scheduled for the visible or potentially visible cells.
 The soon to be visible cells are deduced from the direction of scrolling.
 The operations are added to the queue by the batches.
 The scheduling of the operations is interrupted when the user scrolls quickly through the